Introduction To

 The Rochester FACT Model

 The Rochester Forensic Assertive Community Treatment (R-FACT) model was developed at the University of Rochester by Dr. J. Steven Lamberti and Dr. Robert L. Weisman, beginning with Project Link in 1995.
-After receiving the American Psychiatric Association’s Gold Award in 1999, they discovered similar programs were emerging nationwide.
-They then conducted the first national study of these models and introduced the term "forensic assertive community treatment" to the literature.
+After Project Link received the American Psychiatric Association’s Gold Award in 1999, they discovered that similar programs were operating across the United States.
+Drs.
+Lamberti and Weisman then conducted the first national study of these models.
+Their resulting 2004 publication introduced the term "forensic assertive community treatment" into the mental health literature.

-Their research highlighted inconsistencies in how FACT programs were designed and how they operated.
-To address this issue, they secured support from the National Institute of Mental Health to design and test a standardized model – now known as the Rochester FACT model (R-FACT).
+This paper became the first published study of FACT, and it highlighted inconsistencies in how FACT programs were designed, staffed and implemented.
+To address this issue, Drs.
+Lamberti and Weisman secured support from the National Institute of Mental Health to design and test a standardized FACT model – now known as the Rochester FACT model (R-FACT).

 R-FACT combines best practices in community mental health and crime prevention through four key elements: